-Golestan palace (کاخ گلستان, Kākh-e Golestān) is the largest among Iran palaces and one of the main Tehran tourist attractions.
-With more than 200 years of age, it can give you a clear sight of Iran during the Qajar dynasty’s rule.
-Follow this article to get to know one of the greatest Tehran tourist attractions.
+Golestan Palace (کاخ گلستان, Kākh-e Golestān) is the largest among Iran’s palaces and one of the main Tehran tourist attractions.
+With more than 200 years of age, it can clearly show Iran during the Qajar dynasty’s rule.
+Follow this article to learn about one of the greatest Tehran tourist attractions.

 Golestan Palace Overlook

-To get to the Palace, you can either get Line 1 of the Tehran metro and drop out at 15-Khordad station or get the electrical mini rides from Imam-Khomeini square and drop out in front of the Palace.
+To get to the Palace, you can either get Line 1 of the Tehran metro and drop out at the 15-Khordad station or get the electrical mini rides from Imam-Khomeini Square and drop out in front of the Palace.

 Open Days and Hours